astrothesaurus/uat-web-app/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] I have ensured compatibility with supported versions of Python and JavaScript